shirewoman2/Consultancy/README.md

 ## extractExpDetails example 1: Check on how all the simulations in a given folder were set up

-First, we’ll collect some simulation experimental details and then save that to an Excel file where we can easily compare parameters across multiple simulations.

-data.frame as a csv file.
-We’ll set “sim_data_files” in the code below to NA to run this on *all* the simulator output Excel files in this folder.
-Originally (and still by default), this function would create a really wide table with one column for every experimental detail.
-Nikunj had the excellent suggestion to allow for shaping the output to be a long table instead of a really wide one, which can be cumbersome to read, so let’s use that here.
-Setting “annotate_output = TRUE” will make it long *and* will provide some context about what that detail is and where it was found.
-This will take a moment to run.
+First, we’ll extract data about how the simulations were set up from the simulation Excel results files and from the workspaces themselves.

     Details <- extractExpDetails_mult(sim_data_files = NA,
                                       exp_details = "all")

-## extractExpDetails example 2: Get specific details about how the simulations were set up overall

-Now that we’ve got all the experimental details pulled into memory, let’s ask for some specific information.
+Now that we’ve got that information pulled into memory, we can save the data in an Excel file to allow for easy comparisons between simulations.
 Say you want to know some details about how the experiment was set up such as the start and end times of the simulation, what the substrates and inhibitors were and the dosing regimens.
 You can use the function “annotateDetails” to do this sort of task.
-Here’s how you’d get the first few rows with that
+Here’s how you’d get the first few rows with information on the trial design:
-information:

     annotateDetails(Details, simulator_section = "Trial Design") %>%
        head() %>% formatTable_Simcyp(fontsize = 8)

 ![](inst/images/overviewtable1.png?raw=TRUE)

+## extractExpDetails example 2: Narrow down the data to focus on one aspect of ADME, one particular compound, etc.

 How about some information on what parameters were used for setting up absorption but only for the substrate?
 We’re again only going to show